 $ git clone https://github.com/bjhua/tiger.git

-which will create a new folder tiger
+which will create a new folder tiger in

 which reside all the source files just checked out for the